Trading Bitcoin at Merrill Edge

 - XRP (XRP)

-To see which tokens are available at Robinhood, type “Tradable Crypto” into the search bar on the site or app.
-You’ll get the list of assets; just click or tap on one to see its profile.
-To place a trade, use the Trade button at the bottom of the app, or on the website, open the trade ticket.
-Crypto order types include market, limit, and recurring.
+To see the full list of tradable coins at Robinhood, type “Tradable Crypto” into the search bar on the website or mobile app.
+Select a coin from the list to open its profile.
+To place a trade, tap the Trade button in the app, or use the built-in order ticket on the website.
+Supported order types for crypto include market, limit, and recurring buys.

-Robinhood does not charge commissions for crypto trades, but there is about a 0.65% spread.
-Of that, 0.60% goes to Robinhood, with the rest going to the market maker.
-A complete buy-and-sell round trip costs around 1.30%.
-Remember that ETFs also have spreads, which add to their trading costs.
+Robinhood does not charge commissions on crypto trades, but there is a spread of about 0.65%.
+Around 0.60% goes to Robinhood, with the remainder paid to the trading venue.
+A round-trip trade therefore costs roughly 1.30%.
+Keep in mind that ETFs also have bid-ask spreads that add to trading costs.

 Robinhood Promotion